Frank Gallop

-Frank Gallop (June 30, 1900 in Boston, Massachusetts – May 17, 1988 in Palm Beach, Florida) was an American radio and television personality.
+Frank Gallop (June 30, 1900 – May 17, 1988) was an American radio and television personality who was born in Boston, Massachusetts, and died in Palm Beach, Florida.

 Radio

 Early days

 Frank Gallop went into broadcasting by chance.
 Born and raised in Boston's Back Bay and a graduate of Dorchester High School, he was working for an investment firm in 1934 when a client convinced him to become the replacement for his current announcer.
 Gallop's new-found job lasted only a short time, as the client decided to re-hire the announcer he had grown tired of.
 Gallop then made a decision to quit the investment banking business based on the economic conditions of the time; there appeared to be more investment consultants than clients in need of their services.
 His brief previous announcing experience was enough to earn him a spot at WEEI.
 Gallop worked for the station for ten months before moving to New York with his friend Ed Herlihy to do network announcing.

 Having failed the NBC network announcer audition on his first try, Gallop was extremely eager to be hired by the other major network at the time, CBS, as he did not want to return to Boston.
 When he got the job, Gallop was told his starting salary would be $45 per week.
 He then expressed concern that it was not a "round" figure.
 When asked to explain, Gallop swallowed hard and said he believed $50 was a "round" sum, getting his first raise before actually starting with the network.